sid88in/serverless-appsync-plugin/README.md

   appSync:
     name:  # defaults to api
     # apiKey # only required for update-appsync/delete-appsync
+    # Set to `true` to automatically create a new, unique AppSync API key CFN object if the plugin-maintained
+    # CFN object is associated with an AppSync API key id that no longer exists.
+This can happen on API key exipration
+    # or if an API key is manually deleted from the AWS console.
+If this condition is present, deployment will
+    # fail without this option enabled because CFN will try to look up the deleted API key by ID and fail.
+    # This option is only relevant for authenticationType === API_KEY
+    # apiKeyRepairEnabled: true
     authenticationType: API_KEY or AWS_IAM or AMAZON_COGNITO_USER_POOLS or OPENID_CONNECT
     schema: # schema file or array of files to merge, defaults to schema.graphql
     # Caching options.
 Disabled by default